surajshetty3416/otto/otto/lib/docs/model.md

 ### `create_model`

 Creates a new Otto LLM entry with the specified parameters.
-Returns the name of the created model in format "{provider_id}/{provider_model_id}".
+Returns the name of the created model in format `"{provider_id}/{provider_model_id}"`, returned model id is the name of the _Otto LLM_ DocType entry.

+Given `provider_model_id` is the name of the model in the provider's API.

 ```python
 def create_model(